-The existing process of opening a current account with Utkarsh Small Finance Bank prescribes that, prior to opening a current account, the Bank will obtain declaration from the customers to ascertain whether any fund based or non-fund based credit facilities are being availed by the customer.
-The Bank shall also verify the Central Repository of Information on Large Credits (CRILC) database maintained by the Reserve Bank of India to ascertain the credit facilities that the customer enjoys from any other bank.
-The Bank shall seek a No- Objection-Certificate (NOC) from the lender Bank and open the account thereafter in accordance with the prescribed guidelines.
+The existing process of opening a current account with Utkarsh Small Finance Bank prescribes that, prior to opening a current account, the Bank will obtain declaration from the customers to ascertain whether any fund based, or non-fund-based credit facilities are being availed by the customer.
+The Bank shall also verify the Credit Information Company's (CIC) and/ or Central Repository of Information on Large Credits (CRILC) database to ascertain the credit facilities that the customer enjoys from any other bank.

-As per RBI's notification on "Opening of Current Accounts by Banks - Need for Discipline" dated August 06, 2020 (amended on April 19, 2022), RBI has issued new guidelines to all the banks on opening of current accounts by banks to ensure discipline among borrowers and guidelines to deal with the existing current accounts held with the Bank.
-The new guidelines will be applicable to all existing current accounts, CC/OD and other fund based or non-fund based credit facilities of the customer held with any/all bank(s).
+As per RBI's notification on "Opening of Current Accounts by Banks - Need for Discipline" dated August 06, 2020 (latest amendment on April 19, 2022), RBI has issued new guidelines to all the banks on opening and maintaining current accounts & CCOD by the banks to ensure discipline amongst borrowers.
+The new guidelines are applicable to all the existing current accounts and CC/OD of the customers held with USFBL.